zejiang-unsw/WASP_python/README.md

 ## 💡 What is WASP?

-WASP (Wavelet-based Signal Processing) is a method to refine predictor spectral representations using wavelet-domain variance transformation.
+WASP (Wavelet System Prediction) is a method to refine predictor spectral representations using wavelet-domain variance transformation.
 It improves model accuracy by aligning predictor variance with the spectral structure of the target signal, commonly applied in hydrological and environmental forecasting.

 This implementation uses:
 - Custom-built multiresolution decomposition (`dwt_mra`)